-Before joining FFAR, Boomer served as lead watershed scientist for the Nature Conservancy’s Chesapeake Bay Project.
+Before joining FFAR, Boomer served as the lead watershed scientist for the Nature Conservancy’s Chesapeake Bay Project.
 She led numerous research partnerships to engage stakeholders and advance targeted agricultural and urban conservation practices.
 Boomer also worked in China as a monitoring consultant for the Food and Agriculture Organization of the United Nations.

 Earlier in her career, she worked with the Smithsonian Environmental Research Center as a geospatial ecologist.
 In this capacity, she investigated ecosystems services provided by a range of terrestrial, wetland and coastal habitats.
 She continues to serve on the Executive Board of the US Environmental Protection Agency’s Chesapeake Bay Program’s Scientific Technical Advisory Committee.